mitchellday6/EVAT-Web-Application/README.md

 ## Introduction

-The EVAT web application allows users to manage their vehicles efficiently.
-This includes features like signing up, logging in, and adding vehicle details.
+The EVAT mobile application allows users Find the nearest charging vehicle station efficiently and is designed to streamline vehicle management.
+This repository contains the DevOps codebase for the EVAT web application.

 ## Features